danielpmorton/pyastrobee/readme.md

 ### Backlog:
 - [ ] Look into some of the other modules in pytransform3d like urdf, camera, ...
-- [ ] Check if pyenv messes with the nasa ROS commands like the conda env did
 - [ ] Create a unified sim loop in Astrobee or Controller?
 - [ ] Test out setRealTimeSimulation?
 - [ ] Fix the `setup.py` so that it actually installs pybullet after numpy/wheel